ING: Pressure to reduce Russian gas dependence builds – but there’s no silver bullet for sectors

 But will it last?
 History also shows that people return to normal once the urgency to do something subsides.
 They are likely to turn their thermostats back on once energy prices reach normal levels again.

-In the long run, we need technological change to increase energy efficiency for a steady and prolonged period of time.
+In the long run, we need technological change to increase energy efficiency for a steady and prolonged period.
 Again, history teaches us that it is very hard to bring about an acceleration in energy efficiency without a sustained increase in energy prices.
-In recent years, energy efficiency numbers were actually below their long-term average, despite the increased focus on energy transition.
+In recent years, energy efficiency numbers were actually below their long-term average, despite the greater focus on energy transition.

-The short-term focus on behavioural change as a means to lower gas demand should not let corporate decision-makers, households, and politicians shy away from the technological solutions that are needed to increase energy efficiency for a sustained period of time.
+The short-term focus on behavioural change as a means to lower gas demand should not let corporate decision-makers, households and politicians shy away from the technological solutions that are needed to increase energy efficiency for a sustained period of time.

 5. Dependency: don’t substitute one dependency for another